The Apogee to Apogee Path Sampler

 \subsection{Apogees and segments}

-The left panel of Figure \ref{fig.showSegments} shows $L=50$ leapfrog steps of size $\epsilon=0.1$ from a current position, $x_0$ simulated randomly from a two-dimensional posterior $U(x)$ (indicated by the contours), and momentum $p_0$ simulated from a $\mathsf{N}(0,I_2)$ distribution.
+The left panel of Figure \ref{fig.showSegments} shows $L=50$ leapfrog steps of size $\epsilon=0.1$ from a current position, $x_0$ simulated randomly from a two-dimensional posterior $\pi(x)$ (with contours of $U(x)$ shown), and momentum $p_0$ simulated from a $\mathsf{N}(0,I_2)$ distribution.
 Different symbols and colours are used along the path, with both of these changing from step $l$ to step $l+1$ if and only if